JackDeDobb/UserReputation/README.md

 ```bash
 python train.py
 ```
 This saves our trained model to be later used in test.py.
-The printed output in the terminal is a verified accuracy of our model after running kforld cross-validation on the dataset given in the assignment.
+The printed output in the terminal is a verified accuracy of our model after running kfold cross-validation on the dataset given in the assignment.

 To **test** our model on new test data, run